Edcouch-Elsa Independent School District

 Edcouch-Elsa Independent School District is a public school district based in Edcouch, Texas (USA).

-In addition to Edcouch, the district also serves the city of Elsa.
+In addition to Edcouch, the district also serves the city of Elsa and a portion of La Blanca, Laguna Seca, and Mila Doce census-designated places.
 The district serves high school students from Monte Alto.

 In November 1968, the Mexican-American Youth Organization (MAYO) organized a boycott of schools.
 MAYO demanded, among other things, eradication of the no-Spanish-use rule and to introduce Mexican American course content.
 This boycott legitimized MAYO activism in South Texas.
 After the school expelled 62 students, the newly founded Mexican American Legal Defense Fund (MALDEF) filed a lawsuit for the school's action.
 In December the court demanded the school reinstate the students as political protest is protected by the Constitution.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.